ndaneil/crowdedness-monitor/README.md

 ### Grafana

-With Grafana, [https://grafana.com/](https://grafana.com/) it is really easy to make nince visulizations for our data.
+With [Grafana](https://grafana.com/), it is really easy to make nince visualizations for our data.
 The first step is to register a free Grafana account.
 A great guide is available here: [https://grafana.com/docs/grafana-cloud/quickstart/](https://grafana.com/docs/grafana-cloud/quickstart/).
 When first launching your Grafana instance, opt to set up an InfluxDB datasource:

 <p align="center"><img src="./images/grafana-datasource.png" width="80%"></p>